Traditionis custodes: Responsa

-The instruction further states that a priest who has been allowed to perform the 1962 Tridentine Mass and who does not recognise the validity of concelebrating, and who therefore refuses to concelebrate and in particular refuses to concelebrate the Chrism Mass (during which all priests concelebrate together with their bishop) with his bishop on Holy Thursday, cannot be allowed to celebrate the 1962 Tridentine Mass.
+The instruction further states that a priest who has been allowed to perform the 1962 Tridentine Mass and who does not recognise the validity of concelebrating, and who therefore refuses to concelebrate and in particular refuses to concelebrate the Chrism Mass with his bishop on Holy Thursday, cannot be allowed to celebrate the 1962 Tridentine Mass.
 The instruction also states that during Tridentine Masses, "readings are to be proclaimed in the vernacular language", and that vernacular translations from Bibles approved by their local episcopal conference must be used to translate passages found in the Readings sections of the 1962 missal; furthermore, "[n]o vernacular lectionaries may be published that reproduce the cycle of readings" of the 1962 Tridentine Mass.

 The concession of celebrating the 1962 Tridentine Mass that any diocesan bishop would want to grant to any priest ordained after the publication of Traditionis custodes (16 July 2021) must before that necessarily be approved by the Holy See.
 Diocesan bishops may grant the concession during a limited, defined period of time.
 Any concession of allowing the celebration of the 1962 Tridentine Mass is restricted to the territory of the bishop who granted it.
 In case of absence of the authorised priest, the substituting priest must also receive a formal authorisation to perform the 1962 Tridentine Mass.
 Authorisation is also required for deacons and the instituted ministers who participate in the celebration of the Tridentine Mass.
 As for bination (the celebration of two masses on the same day by the same priest): priests or chaplains who celebrate the mass using the mass of Paul VI on one weekday cannot celebrate the same day the 1962 Tridentine Mass, and priests can only celebrate the Tridentine Mass once a day.